CenterAdvancedAnalytics/centeradvancedanalytics.github.io/_posts/2024-05-29-genetic-algorithms.md

 Both methods have exploratory characteristics, employing stochasticity that allows escaping local optima.
 Crossover mixes genetic information from parents to produce new individuals, while mutation introduces random variations in individuals, ensuring genetic diversity in the population.
 This combination of crossover and mutation helps to prevent premature convergence and enhances the algorithm’s ability to explore the solution space in search of the global optimum.

 #### 2.5 Survivor Selection
 We have mentioned earlier that the selection of optimal individuals takes place after measuring their fitness level.
 Now, we will examine this process in detail.
-First, the fitness_function calculates an individual’s fitness as the square of its value; the lower the individual’s value, the higher its fitness.
-Individual selection is performed with the select_survivors method, in which the best solutions are chosen as survivors.
+First, the **fitness_function** calculates an individual’s fitness as the square of its value; the lower the individual’s value, the higher its fitness.
+Individual selection is performed with the **select_survivors** method, in which the best solutions are chosen as survivors.
 ```python
 def select_survivors(self, population, num_survivors):
   sorted_population = sorted(population, key=self.fitness_function)
   return sorted_population[:num_survivors]
 ```
 It is important to mention that, although there are various methods for survivor selection in genetic algorithms, in this implementation, we have chosen to select the best individuals based on their fitness.
-Other methods, such as niche selection or age selection, may be more appropriate depending on the characteristics of the problem and may influence the diversity and convergence of the algorithm.
+Other methods, such as **niche selection** or **age selection**, may be more appropriate depending on the characteristics of the problem and may influence the diversity and convergence of the algorithm.

 #### 2.6 Execution
 Now is the time to gather all the previously described functions and execute the genetic algorithm.
-The evolve method generates a population using create_population.
-During each generation, it selects parents through select_parents, combines parents to generate new solutions, and alters individuals with crossover and mutate.
-Finally, it selects the fittest individuals with the select_survivors function.
+The **evolve** method generates a population using **create_population**.
+During each generation, it selects parents through **select_parents**, combines parents to generate new solutions, and alters individuals with crossover and mutate.
+Finally, it selects the fittest individuals with the **select_survivors** function.
 ```python
 def evolve(self):
   population = self.create_population()